 What's in the Bag

 There are lots of equipment reviews on the Internet so I will not review any of my equipment in the traditional manner, but I will however give you my opinion of what I think.
+Some equipment I have sold or given away, however I have kept the review as it may be of use to someone.
 Lets start with Camera Bodies.

 This is Nikon's first full frame (FX Sensor) digital camera body.
 Full frame means the same 35mm format as with film.
 That means a 14mm wide angle lens is still 14mm instead of 21mm when used on a smaller DX sensor which was used on all the preceeding digital bodies.
 Nikon has a 1.5 magnification factor with the smaller DX sensor.
 For comparison, Cannon is 1.3 X. When used with a telephoto lens the smaller sensor gives you the 1.5 crop factor.
 A 300mm lens becomes a 450mm, a 500 becomes a 750mm.
 Where the DX sensor becomes handicapped is at the wide angle end.
 The D3 is also a 12 megapixel body, however the larger sensor means the pixels will be larger and resolution "better" than the smaller 12 megapixel sensor.
 With the D3 you get 8 FPS without having to go to a crop mode as in the D2X.
 The D3 will recognize when a DX lens is on the body and will compensate.
 A new feature on the D3 is the built in level which allows you to get the horizon straight.
 Another new feature is "live view" which I have not yet explored.
 The battery has been improved even more than the D2X.
 The focusing system on the D3 is the fastest and most responsive of them all.
 The ergonomics are perfect.
 The D3 has slots for 2 compact flash cards so the chances of filling the card at the peak of the action and having to swap cards is initially negated until you fill both cards.
 You can remove and replace the filled card anytime.
 I had the buffer upgraded by Nikon and this breathed new life into the camera .
 Before the upgrade the buffer would fill up very fast when shooting Raw and if you were shooting any type of action you could miss out while the buffer was clearing.